-Keystroke: i (as in India) from Global menu.
+Keystroke: i (as in India) from Global menu

-In North America, the normal braille encoding is North American.
-For American braille users it would be difficult to imagine a reason to change this, except to provide technical support for DBT users outside of North America.
+In North America, the normal braille encoding is called North American.
+For American braille users it would be difficult to imagine a reason to change this, except to provide technical support for users outside of North America.

-For a user in Germany, on the other hand, the likely need is to import German braille documents, to have those documents appear correctly on the DBT screen, and to have a connected refreshable braille display produce the correct braille dot patterns.
+For a user in Germany, on the other hand, the likely need is to handle German braille documents, to have those documents appear correctly on the screen, and to have a connected refreshable braille display produce the correct braille dot patterns.
 This requires using the German braille encoding.
 Again, this “encoding” is a standard correspondence between a braille dot pattern and the computer character used to represent it.

 DBT uses a file called display.cpt to link braille symbols with ASCII characters.
 To solve problems that cannot be handled using the existing Internationalization choices, this table can be edited directly.
 However, please, do not ever rearrange items in this file.
 DBT remembers settings based on their order in this list.